Skip to content

 • Autoscaling is not yet available (scale node pools manually).

-• Deleting a cluster removes its nodes, API load balancer, a platform-allocated floating IP, and its stored credentials.
+• Deleting a cluster removes its nodes, its API load balancer and its stored credentials.